Singularities of Axially Symmetric Volume Preserving Mean Curvature Flow: Introduction

-By $\nu(l,t)$ we denote a designated outer unit normal of $M_t$ at $\mathbf{x}(l,t)$ (outer normal in case of compact surfaces without boundary), and by $H(l,t)$ the mean curvature with respect to this normal.
-Here the hypersurfaces $M_t$ are evolving by mean curvature.\\
+By $\nu(l,t)$ we denote a smooth choice of unit normal of $M_t$ at $\mathbf{x}(l,t)$ (outer normal in case of compact surfaces without boundary), and by $H(l,t)$ the mean curvature with respect to this normal.
+Surface area is known to decrease under (\ref{eq:int_2}) and, provided the flow converges, the limit is a minimal surface.\\

-If the evolving compact surfaces $M_t$ are assumed to enclose a prescribed volume $V$ the evolution equation changes as follows:
+Here we are interested in the evolution of compact surfaces $M_t$ assumed to enclose a prescribed volume $V$.
+The evolution equation changes by introducing a forcing term as follows:

 where $h(t)$ is the average of the mean curvature,